-Verified users can send and receive direct messages, which can include up to 2 images each.
+Verified users (Basic Plus and higher levels) can send and receive direct messages, which can include up to 2 images each.
 In addition, the message portal enables verified users to attach and send charts which include your Exchange Wallet Composition and Portfolio Exposure.

 And by clicking on the user’s avatar in the Recent messages section, you can be redirected to the user’s Bitfinex Pulse page.

-You can choose whether you want to be contacted by other users through the toggle switch in your Edit Profile section, by enabling or disabling the “Block private messages” option.
+You can choose whether you want to be contacted by other users through the toggle switch in your Edit Profile section, by enabling or disabling the "Allow private messages” option.

-The message button can be found next to the follow button when hovering over the verified user’s profile.
+The message button can be found next to the follow button when hovering over the verified (Basic Plus and higher levels) user’s profile.